horovod/horovod/README.md

     python train.py
 ```

-3. To run in Docker, see the [Horovod in Docker](docs/docker.md) page
+3. To run in Docker, see the [Horovod in Docker](docs/docker.md) page.

-4. To run in Kubernetes, see [Kubeflow](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/openmpi/README.md)
+4. To run in Kubernetes, see [Kubeflow](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/openmpi/README.md).

 ## Keras